Interaction effects on quantum Hall transitions: dynamical scaling laws and superuniversality: Introduction

-In this letter, we proceed further, and take into account gauge fluctuations in the presence of quenched randomness.
-This allows us to address integer and fractional QHITs on equal footing.
-While the critical point corresponds to a strong coupling fixed point of a gauged non-linear sigma model (NLSM), we are nevertheless able to obtain robust, model-independent conclusions for the critical point, from the vantagepoint of the CF representation.
-We show that for the case of $1/r$ interactions, the transitions are {\it superuniversal}: both integer and fractional QHITs are in the same universality class.\cite{Engel1990, Kivelson1992, PhysRevLett.70.481, Shahar1995, SondhiGirvinCariniShahar} Superuniversality was first conjectured in the seminal work by Kivelson, Lee and Zhang (Ref. \onlinecite{Kivelson1992}); here we provide an explicit theoretical treatment.
-Furthermore, with $1/r$ interactions and quenched randomness, transverse gauge fluctuations are overdamped modes with $z=1$ scaling.\footnote{While coulomb interactions have been alluded to as the explanation for the observed $z=1$ scaling in the electron representation,\cite{Polyakov1998, Huckestein1999} we use a complimentary CF perspective to show how it can arise.} With short-range interactions, we obtain $z=2$, but we are unable to determine at present whether or not the transitions in this case are superuniversal.
+While the critical point itself corresponds to a strong coupling fixed point of the NLSM, we are nevertheless able to extract from it some robust properties of the critical point.
+We show that for the case of $1/r$ interactions, the transitions are {\it superuniversal}: both integer and fractional QHITs are in the same universality class.\cite{Engel1990, Kivelson1992, PhysRevLett.70.481, Shahar1995, SondhiGirvinCariniShahar} Superuniversality was conjectured to hold due to a `law of corresponding states' relating integer and fractional quantum Hall phases\cite{Kivelson1992}.
+The conditions underlying superuniversality had remained unknown.
+We provide an explicit discussion and show that superuniversality is guaranteed in the presence of $1/r$ interactions, provided the compressibility remains finite at the transition.
+With short-ranged contact interactions, it is plausible that the transitions continue to exhibit superuniversality, but further analysis is needed to show this unambiguously.

-We support these observations via a gauged NLSM description for the Son's Dirac CF theory\cite{Son2015} at $\sigma_{xx} \gg 1$.
-An important feature of the theory is that the topological term is unaffected by transverse gauge fluctuations, and thus is robust to interaction effects.
-Scaling behavior at at criticality is thus determined by two parameters: disorder ($\sigma_{xx}$) and gauge fluctuations, set by $e_*^2$, the strength of $1/r$ interactions (see Fig. \ref{pd}).